-Principles of economic analysis and decision-making from the viewpoint of the individual consumer, worker, and firm.
+Principles of economic analysis and decisionmaking from the viewpoint of the individual consumer, worker, and firm.
 Emphasis on the price system allocation of resources and income, supply and demand analysis, the structure of American industry, and applications to current economic policy and problems.
-There will be some use of graphs and elementary algebra.
+Includes some use of graphs and elementary